tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/控制台指南（新版）/营销管理/客户管理_intl_en.md

 2. Select **Marketing Management** > **Customer Management** on the left sidebar and click **Import**.
 3. Configure the following parameters as needed:
 	-  **SMS Type**: select the type of the SMS messages to be sent to the recipients in the number package.
-	-  **File**: click **Download Templates**, enter the customer mobile numbers in the downloaded form, and click **Click here** or drag and drop the form file to upload it.
+	-  **File**: click **Download Template**, enter the customer mobile numbers in the downloaded form, and click **Click here** or drag and drop the form file to upload it.
 The maximum form size supported is 30 MB.
 	-  **Number Group**: select **Create a group** or **Select an existing group**.
 If you select **Create a group**, please enter the group name.
 4. Click **OK**.
 ![](https://main.qcloudimg.com/raw/ca54f0d9d8df5a7bd0a8f5392caa6f74.png)